-NOTES
+NOTES:

-- 1 Further information on this Standard is given in WTIA Technical Note 11. - 2 Complementary codes that facilitate design and fabrication of high strength quenched and tempered steels include the following: - (a) American Institute of Steel Construction Specification for the Design, Fabrication and Erection of Structural Steel for Buildings. - (b) American Association of State Highway and Transportation Officials, Standard Specifications for Highway Bridges. - (c) American Railway Engineering Association Specifications for Steel Railway Bridges. - 3 The Standard requires that weld preparations, welding consumables and welding procedures be qualified before commencement of welding.
-Prequalified joint preparations, welding consumables and welding procedures are also given in the Standard. - 4 In catering for structures subject to fatigue conditions as well as statically loaded structures, the Standard provides three categories of welds with three differing levels of weld quality assurance associated with the different types of service to which the welds are subjected.
+- 1 Further information on this Standard is given in WTIA Technical Note 11. - 2 This Standard requires that weld preparations, welding consumables and welding procedures be qualified before commencement of welding.
+Prequalified joint preparations, welding consumables and welding procedures are also given. - 3 In catering for structures subject to fatigue conditions as well as statically loaded structures, this Standard provides three categories of welds with three differing levels of weld quality assurance associated with the different types of service to which the welds are subjected.
 The intention is for the designer to elect the category suited to the severity of the service and nominate this on the drawings.
-Where a structure contains more than one category, this will ensure that appropriate levels of supervision and inspection will be applied to the relevant parts of the structure.
+Where a structure contains more than one category, this will ensure that appropriate levels of supervision and inspection will be applied to the relevant parts of the structure. - 4 GMAW includes waveform controlled welding such as synergic, programmable and microprocessor controlled processes e.g. pulsed spray transfer, controlled short circuit transfer.